RyanBarthelemy/PredictionAssistant-Data/README.md

 # PredictionAssistant-Data
 Download and Persist PredictIt API data.

+The easiest way to use this application is to go to: https://www.dropbox.com/s/akmhna96xzmup8p/Prediction%20Assistant%20Data.zip?dl=0
+Download and extract to wherever you want.
+Make sure the Jar and application.properties file stay together, that's it!
+You will need a MySQL instance running, but we will cover that below.

 This application uses Spring Boot and JavaFX to download market data from the PredictIt API (https://www.predictit.org/api/marketdata/all/) and save it to a MySQL database.

 PredictIt's API only gives a current snapshot of all market data, we cannot easily collect historical data for any given market and so we cannot easily analyze it.
 This program is part of a collection of applications that seeks to make it simple and easy for anyone to collect and gain access to historical data for any PredictIt market.